tblah/project-crypto/README.md

 cargo doc
 ```

-The main gotcha (so far) is to remember to call [sodiumoxide::init](https://dnaq.github.io/sodiumoxide/sodiumoxide/fn.init.html).
+The main gotcha is to remember to call [sodiumoxide::init](https://dnaq.github.io/sodiumoxide/sodiumoxide/fn.init.html).

+For a description of the cryptographic design and for usage examples, see the cargo documentation.